Overview

 - Blended ROAS = Rs 2,75,000 ÷ Rs 80,000 = 3.44

-Blended ROAS is a conservative, attribution-neutral view because it avoids double-counting revenue that multiple platforms claim credit for.
+Blended ROAS gives a conservative, attribution-neutral view, since it avoids double-counting revenue that multiple platforms claim credit for.
 Compare it to your break-even ROAS to check whether the total advertising programme is generating gross profit.

-Use the Marketing ROI Calculator to model how shifting budget between channels affects blended ROAS and net margin simultaneously.
+The Marketing ROI Calculator models how shifting budget between channels affects blended ROAS and net margin simultaneously.

 Step 6: Connect CPC to ROAS